QuantV2X: A Fully Quantized Multi-Agent System for Cooperative Perception: Additional Details on System-level Experiments

 \subsection{System-level Latency Measurement Setting}

-To accurately profile the latency of each model, we first export the models to ONNX format and deploy them using the TensorRT platform~\citep{tensorRT}.
+To accurately profile the latency of each model, we first export the models to ONNX format and deploy them using the TensorRT platform~\cite{tensorRT}.
 Latency measurements are obtained by averaging the results over 10 runs on an NVIDIA RTX 3090 GPU.
 Since native TensorRT does not support quantization for certain network modules, we implement custom CUDA kernels and integrate them as TensorRT plug-ins to ensure compatibility and accurate latency profiling.
-For communication latency, we follow~\citep{v2xrealo} and calculate the latency between the full-precision BEV feature and quantized message representation.
+For communication latency, we follow~\cite{v2xrealo} and calculate the latency between the full-precision BEV feature and quantized message representation.
 The testing is conducted on edge platforms in either vehicle or infrastructure, as illustrated in Fig.~\ref{fig:realworld_platform}.
+Note that V2X-ReaLO~\cite{v2xrealo} is an open-source, ROS-based framework and dataset designed to deploy and evaluate cooperative perception algorithms on real-world vehicles and smart infrastructure.
+Unlike static benchmarks, it facilitates the online execution of intermediate fusion pipelines, enabling the rigorous validation of deployment-critical metrics under dynamic physical constraints.